gbyy422990/pb/README.md

 3 step:  We have our model and label.
 However, if we try to import it in our Android sample, after build your project, we will get an error:
 Op BatchNormWithGlobalNormalization is not available in GraphDef version 21.
 It has been removed in version 9.
 Use tf.nn.batch_normalization().

-Because you did not optimize the model, so first we need need to optimize by using a tool named "optimize_for_inference" in your tensorflow folder, run two codes follow:
+Because you did not optimize the model, so first we need need to optimize by using a tool named "optimize_for_inference" in your tensorflow folder, run two codes follow:(you have to install bazel which is a build tool coordinates builds and run tests and you can install this tool: https://bazel.build/versions/master/docs/install.html)

          ./configure (just select all default values)
          bazel build tensorflow/python/tools:optimize_for_inference